ibm-cloud-docs/account/faqs-account.md

 Your account might be deactivated for the following reasons:

-- For trial accounts, the trial period ended.
+* For trial accounts, the trial period ended.
 To reactivate your account, log in to your account and upgrade it to a Pay-As-You-Go account.
-- An authorized user canceled the account.
+* An authorized user canceled the account.
-- The account is suspended.
+* The account is suspended.
 At the discretion of {{site.data.keyword.IBM_notm}}, accounts that violate the acceptable usage behavior of the {{site.data.keyword.Bluemix_notm}} services can be disabled without notice.
 Some services can be restored if users correct their usage behaviors after they're notified of the offensive action.
+For more information, see [Acceptable Internet use policy for IBM services](https://www.ibm.com/services/us/imc/html/aup1.html){: external}.

 If you believe that your account was deactivated in error, contact support by calling 1-866-325-0045 and selecting the third option.